Learn how scientific email marketing can generate 70% of your company revenue

 Yet, recent studies are showing that email marketing is more relevant than ever, simply because it’s so effective.
-In 2013, email marketing generated 70% of revenue across a range of European companies, according to a study by NimbleCommerce.
-More recently, McKinsey & Company released survey results this January stating that email is 40 times more effective in reaching and converting customers than Facebook and Twitter combined.
+Email marketing generated 70% of revenue across a range of European companies, according to a study by NimbleCommerce.
+McKinsey & Company released survey results stating that email is 40 times more effective in reaching and converting customers than Facebook and Twitter combined.

 So why does email marketing get such a bad rap?
 In the current landscape of inundated inboxes and spam folders, communicating via email has become tricky business for the unequipped marketer.
 The “batch-and-blast” tactic of old, sending your entire customer list the same generic email campaign and essentially hoping for the best, won’t do much besides land you more unsubscribers.
 Effective email marketing requires a smarter, more personalized and, data-driven approach – what we call scientific email marketing.